Ransomware criminals are dumping kids' private files online after school hacks

 “Truth is, they didn’t notify us about anything,” said a mother whose son’s case file has 80 documents.

 Even when schools catch a ransomware attack in progress, the data are typically already gone.
 That was what Los Angeles Unified School District did last Labor Day weekend, only to see the private paperwork of more than 1,900 former students — including psychological evaluations and medical records — leaked online.
-Not until February did district officials disclose the breach’s full dimensions, noting the complexity of notifying victims with exposed files up to three decades old.
+Not until February did district officials disclose the breach’s full dimensions.

 The lasting legacy of school ransomware attacks, it turns out, is not in school closures, recovery costs or even soaring cyberinsurance premiums.
 It is the trauma for staff, students and parents from the online exposure of private records — which the AP found on the open internet and dark web.